naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 It is important to understand that the parameters interact with each other, and several optimal configurations might be possible.
 Moreover, the data is usually preprocessed to make it easier for the model to interpret: the preprocessing and feature engineering performed on the data interacts with the hyperparameter as well, so that the final model is much more than a simple sum of input data and hyperparameters.

-With this remark in mind, we would like to proceed to an analysis of the model to try and describe which aspects played the most important role in producing good predictions.
-In Figure X we display the RMSE of the predictions on the test dataset for different choices of hyperparameters and feature engineering: we considered all possible combinations of the three loss functions squared error, gamma distribution and tweedie distributions, NLP analysis (with/without), boosting (300 boosting rounds vs no boosting), bagging (random forest with 50 trees vs single tree).
+With this remark in mind, we would like to proceed to an analysis of the model to try to describe which aspects played the most important role in producing good predictions.
+In the figure below, we display the RMSE of the predictions on the test dataset for different choices of hyperparameters and feature engineering: we considered all possible combinations of the three loss functions squared error, gamma distribution and tweedie distributions, NLP analysis (with/without), boosting (300 boosting rounds vs no boosting), bagging (random forest with 50 trees vs single tree).

 ![Model Comparison](https://raw.githubusercontent.com/naelvis/Kaggle-Presentation/main/Article/Plots/ModelComparison.png)

 From the plot we can see that the major improvement is given by inserting boosting.
 It should also be noted that unboosted models essentially do not make use of the NLP features and are not powerful enough to detect the distribution behind the data: for unboosted models the squared error is by far the best loss function, for boosted models it is outperformed by tweedie likelihood.

-We also see this in Figure Y, which compares drop in RMSE on the test set after each boosting round for a model with squared error and tweedie likelihood loss function: this drop is much more regular for the squared error loss function, which is directly related to RMSE, and more of a side effect for the tweedie likelihood loss function.
+We also see this in the figure below, which compares the drop in RMSE on the test set after each boosting round for a model with squared error and tweedie likelihood loss function: this drop is much more regular for the squared error loss function, which is directly related to RMSE, and more of a side effect for the tweedie likelihood loss function.
 In the latter case the RMSE abruptly drops in the blue shaded area (boosting rounds 15 to 75) and then stabilizes again.

 ![Boosting for different loss functions](https://raw.githubusercontent.com/naelvis/Kaggle-Presentation/main/Article/Plots/BoostingRounds.png)